Model of incompressible turbulent flows via a kinetic theory: Study of turbulent plane Couette flow

 \subsection{Numerical method and parameter set-up}

 As mentioned in \S\ref{Sec: bgk model}, the dissipation rate $\epsilon$ is an input parameter to determine the relaxation time $\tau$ in the present kinetic model.
-For the HR-BGK model, we adopt the widely used transport equation for the dissipation rate $\epsilon$ proposed by~\cite{launder1983numerical} to calculate $\epsilon$,
+For the HR-BGK model, we adopt the widely used transport equation for the dissipation rate proposed by~\cite{launder1983numerical} to calculate $\epsilon$,

 where $\nu_T= 0.09 K^2/\epsilon$, $C_\epsilon = 1.3$, $C_{\epsilon1} = 1.44$ and $C_{\epsilon2} = 1.92$.
 It is worth highlighting that both the turbulent kinetic energy $K$ and the stress tensor $\boldsymbol{\sigma}$ are obtained directly from the solution of kinetic equation; therefore, equation~\eqref{Eq: epsilon evol} retains higher-order non-equilibrium information that is absent from the linear eddy viscosity model.
-The corresponding wall boundary condition for the Couette flow employs a wall function approach, where the wall value of $\epsilon$ is specified according to the usual logarithmic layer estimate,

-with $y_1$ being the wall-normal distance from the wall to the center of the first grid cell adjacent to the wall.
+The wall boundary condition for Couette flow is implemented using a wall function approach.
+In this approach, the wall dissipation rate $\epsilon_w$ is prescribed based on the standard logarithmic layer estimate as $\epsilon_w = U_\sigma ^3/(\kappa y_1)$, where $y_1$ is the wall-normal distance from the wall to the center of the first grid cell adjacent to the wall.